-If you want someone to coddle you and give you cookies, visit your grandma.
+If you want someone to comfort you and give you cookies, visit your grandma.
 You want to be barred like those people?
 You want to know how exquisite that feeling is?

 Then don’t waste your time chasing after confidence.
 Chase after competence.

 Whether you’re just getting started on preparing for the bar exam for the first time, or whether you’re retaking the exam once again, I want you to keep it up and not run out of steam during your bar preparation.